Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Many of our guides, myself included will fish and guide all winter so we have learned how to stay warm and comfortable.
 Check out our guide tips and how we do it at Winter Fishing: Stay Warm And Dry.

-During ice fishing season, all of the normal summer and warm weather fish are still available.
-That means you might catch salmon, steelhead, lake trout, brown trout, rainbow trout, walleye, bass, and perch.
+During ice fishing season, you might catch salmon, steelhead, lake trout, brown trout, rainbow trout, walleye, bass, and perch.

-CAUTION: ice over current areas such as river can be very unpredictable and dangerous so unless you’re an expert avoid ice fishing in these areas.
+CAUTION: ice that forms over current areas such as rivers, can be very unpredictable and dangerous, so it is best to avoid ice fishing in these areas.

 A good tip for local ice fishing on Lake Michigan is to chat with your local bait shop about lake conditions and ice thickness.
 They will be able to tell you where to go and how to keep yourself safe during ice fishing.